mkt80/pkoPreview/_pages/joinus.md

 -->
 <p>Practices are Sundays in Morro Bay at Coleman Beach.
 Your first three practices are free and then your annual dues of $365 are due.</p>

-<p>Please let our membership director, <a href="mailto:lovesealife@gmail.com">Kristen</a>, know if you will be joining us for another paddle day in March so we can make sure we have enough room in the boats!</p>
+<p> Make sure to sign up for our newsletter ( at the bottom of this page ) so your in the know!
+You can also reach out to our membership director, <a href="mailto:lovesealife@gmail.com">Kristen</a>, for more information.</p>

 <p>
 <strong>Membership Director</strong>: Kristen Sanchez</p>